joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 **Offering:** Self-managed

-The GitLab Reference Architectures have been designed and tested by the GitLab Test Platform and Support teams to provide recommended scalable and elastic deployments as starting points for target loads.
+The GitLab Reference Architectures have been designed and tested by the GitLab Test Platform and Support teams to provide scalable recommended deployments for target loads.

 ## Available reference architectures

 The following Reference Architectures are available as recommended starting points for your environment.

 The architectures are named in terms of peak load, based on user count or Requests per Second (RPS).
-Where the latter has been calculated based on average real data.
+Where the latter has been calculated based on average real data of the former with headroom added.

 NOTE:
-Each architecture has been designed to be [scalable and elastic](#scaling-an-environment).
-As such, they can be adjusted accordingly if required by your specific workload.
+Each architecture has been designed to be [scalable and can be adjusted accordingly if required](#scaling-an-environment) by your specific workload.
 This may be likely in known heavy scenarios such as using [large monorepos](#large-monorepos) or notable [additional workloads](#additional-workloads).

 For details about what each Reference Architecture has been tested against, see the "Testing Methodology" section of each page.